espocrm/documentation/docs/administration/bpm-events.md

 Starts a sub-process compensation handler.
 Can be used only in an event sub-process.

 When the parent process initiates compensation for the sub-process activity, if there's no boundary compensation event attached to that activity, it will check whether the sub-process contains an event sub-process with a compensation start event (called Compensation Handler).
-Then it executes the compensation handler.
+Then, it executes the compensation handler.
 The compensation handler usually is supposed to explicitly throw compensation events to compensate activities of the sub-process.

 ![Compensation Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-compensation.png)